Nonprofit Business Plan Template & Guide [Updated 2024]

 A nonprofit business plan template is a tool used to help your nonprofit business quickly develop a roadmap for your business.

 A nonprofit business plan serves many purposes.
-Most importantly, it forces you to think through and perfect your nonprofit’s strategic plan, it provides a roadmap to follow to grow your nonprofit, and it provides financial and other information major donors and board members need to know before they invest in your organization.
-Business planning can be a challenge and business plan templates help make this task easier for your team.
+Most importantly, it forces you to think through strategic planning, it provides a roadmap to follow to grow your nonprofit, and it provides financial and other information major donors and board members need to know before they invest in your organization.
+Business planning can be a challenge, but nonprofit business plan templates help make this task easier for your team.

 There are several types of nonprofits.
 These are categorized by section 500(c) by the IRS for tax exempt purposes.
 Listed below, are some of the frequently filed sections: